How long does it take to earn your money back after a bear market

 This was peak panic for most investors, and rightfully so as things looked pretty grim.
-However, if we look at the table below, all Compass Portfolios, from our most conservative on the left to our all equity portfolio on the right, offered far more than a GIC or cash return.
-We can also see that the equity heavy portfolios on the right, the ones that were already down 35% at the start of our observation period, ended up performing the best.
+However, if we look at the table below, all Compass Portfolios, from our most conservative on the top to our all-equity portfolio on the bottom, offered far more than a GIC or cash return.
+We can also see that the equity-heavy portfolios on the right, the ones that were already down 35% at the start of our observation period, ended up performing the best.

 During the time period beginning October 2008, GICs for a one-year term would have been priced to earn around 4%.

 Compass series A index* & GIC values from Oct 10, 2008 to Oct 9, 2009

 March 2009 financial crises bottom

 In March 2009, we continued to see equity markets sell off as poor economic data poured in.
 Markets bottomed on March 9 of that year, the lowest stock market point during the 2008/09 financial crises.

 However, looking at the below table, from March 9, 2009 to March 9, 2010, all Compass Portfolios rebounded with our Compass Conservative series A (highest weight to bonds) up 22%.
 A one-year GIC at this time would have paid around 2%.

 With perfect hindsight and our emotions off the table, we can see that the best outcome to the last major bear market scenarios was staying invested.
 Had an investor sold their portfolio to move to cash, it would have meant leaving wealth on the table in the form of strong returns.

 In this one-year scenario from the market bottom to a year later, if an investor had moved to cash/GICs as opposed to continuing to hold the Compass Balanced A series, they would have $164,000 less in their investment portfolio today (based on $500,000 invested and not accounting for any taxes paid on the growth.)